 How will the US election result impact reproductive rights in America and the rest of the world?
-Mari Ellis Dunning shares her thoughts on the matter, reflecting on a recent poetry event called ‘The Hexing Circle’.
+Mari Ellis Dunning shares her thoughts on the matter of womxn, wombs, vessels, reflecting on a recent poetry event called ‘The Hexing Circle’.

 Two days before the 2020 US election, a writer friend puts together a poetry event which she names ‘The Hexing Circle’.
 The purpose of this, she tells me when she invites me to read, is to instil us all with a little power and levity during the worrying election season.
 It will be an event that, through poetry, projects a message of ‘fuck patriarchy’, ‘fuck transphobia’ and ‘fuck racism’.